jbienz/ReGlass/README.md

 ### Depth is always white

-Change the Multiplier to be 1.0 or less.
+Some games work best with a Multiplier of 1.0 or less.

 <img src="Doc/Images/EditMulti.png" width=600>